Cyfrin/Updraft/courses/advanced-foundry/3-develop-defi-protocol/8-defi-health-factor/+page.md

 uint256 private constant MIN_HEALTH_FACTOR = 1e18;
 ```

 We're ready to put our `_healthFactor` function and our `MIN_HEALTH_FACTOR` constant to work.
-We can use these to declare a conditional statemment within `_revertIfHealthFactorIsBroken`, which will revert with a custom error if the conditional fails to pass.
+We can use these to declare a conditional statement within `_revertIfHealthFactorIsBroken`, which will revert with a custom error if the conditional fails to pass.

 ```js
 function _revertIfHealthFactorIsBroken(address user) internal view {